-With the world our lives constantly changing it’s not uncommon to be feel some level of depression and or burn out.
-While most people will experience highs and lows throughout their life, clinical depression is a bit different.
-Clinical depression lasts for weeks, months and sometimes even years.
+With the world and our lives constantly changing it’s not uncommon to feel some level of depression and/or burnout.
+While most people will experience highs and lows throughout their life, clinical depression is different.
+Clinical depression lasts for weeks, months, and sometimes even years.
 It interferes with a person’s ability to maintain their everyday life, and their ability to work and maintain a healthy and balanced life.
 Unfortunately, that’s why addiction and depression go hand in hand.
 Depression is common among people battling an addiction to drugs or alcohol.
 Substance abuse has the power and ability to trigger and or intensify the feelings of loneliness, sadness, and hopelessness often associated with depression.

-For many people who deal with depression, it can be challenging to see the proverbial light at the end of the tunnel.
-That’s where addiction can easily step in.
-Drugs and alcohol can present themselves as an easy solution to your problems.
-While these substances can temporarily numb emotional pain and bring a sense of happiness and high; these substances can also lead down a path of addiction, quickly.
+For many people who deal with depression, drugs and alcohol can deceptively present themselves as an easy solution to your problems.
+While these substances may seem to temporarily numb emotional pain they can also lead down a path of addiction, quickly.
 The more one consumes alcohol or drugs, the more your body becomes dependent not only on the substance but on its effects.
 This can also lead to worsening depression.

-In order to fully understand depression and addiction you have to first understand some of the overlapping signs that both disorders are present:
+In order to fully understand depression and addiction you have to first understand some of the overlapping signs that both disorders are present.
+These signs include:

 - Refusing to acknowledge a problem

 - Experiencing issues with personal relationships

 - Isolating from other people